ErpNetDocs/webclient/introduction/separate-views.md

 ![Pictures](pictures/add_show_fields.png)

-Clicking outside the window once will save the view for the current document, but the settings will be reset for the next such document.
+Clicking outside the window once will save the view for the current document, but the settings will be reset for another document.

-Use the **Save as default view** option to apply a new view for the form.

 Every time you're creating a direct sales order, your experience will be unique from, say, creating a return order.

+Use the **Save as default view** option in case you want to apply a common view for **all** types of a document.

 ![Pictures](pictures/save_as_def.png)